-There’s a lot that can go wrong on the way from point A to point B, and even the slightest misstep has the potential to derail an entire trip.
+There’s a lot that can go wrong on the way from point A to point B, and even the slightest misstep can derail an entire trip.
 Still, it’s easy to recover from most mistakes with a little forethought.
-From lost IDs to flight cancellations, here’s how to prepare for and bounce back from common travel blunders.
+From lost IDs to flight cancellations, here’s how to prepare for—and bounce back from—common travel blunders.

 Flight Delays & Cancellations